 In a day and age when the stage of the customer lifecycle is so complex, listening to the voice of the customer (VOC) helps you understand their expectations.
 As a brand, you have a unified voice.
 So at every touchpoint, regardless of where interactions and communications are coming from, the customer can identify, and almost predict, what type of interaction they will have with your brand—including on social media.
 The mission: deliver on expectations and delight for longevity.

 Want to know how we approach it?
 Here’s how you start framing your own map to optimize the customer lifecycle.

 Understand your customer to optimize your journey map

 The process of creating a customer journey map details the customer lifecycle from presale to post-sale.
 Consider it a visual storytelling of your customers' interactions with your brand.
 Where many brands fail is that they want the customer to conform to their perspective, their ideas, their concepts, and so on.
 Although that worked at one time, the new digital era has amplified customer voices.

-Brand originality is critical to success, but understanding the customer pain points and how to improve the user experience puts your brand on the industry leaderboard.
+Brand originality is critical to success, but understanding the pain points and how to improve the customer lifecycle puts your brand on the industry leaderboard.
 It may seem like a lot of effort, but it goes a long way.
 If you listen to your customers (and the data at your fingertips), you’ll be able to optimize journey mapping to:

 - Increase customer loyalty